Janowoj/simple-components/README.md

 // Thewe objects are ging to have several different properties, e.g. label.

-// Config array will be placed inside the Table component.
+// Config array will be placed inside the TablePage component.

+// Now we don't need to change the Table component, we can just change the config array in the TablePage component.

+// As a property we can add 'render', which is a function that will be called with the current row object and it will return the value that we want to show inside the cell.